gravitational/teleport/rfd/xxxx-headless-authentication.md

 With the design principles above, the only possible attack would be for the attacker to issue the headless request themselves and trick the user into verifying the request with MFA.
 To limit the possibility of this phishing attack, the user will always be notified of request details (`tsh` command, request id, ip address) before they can approve it with MFA.

-Note: Since the `tsh` command is user provided, we cannot guarantee that the headless login will actually be used for this command, but we can guarantee that the request id and ip address are correct.
+Note: Since the `tsh` command is client provided and has no logical repercussions, we cannot guarantee that the client will actually run this command with the headless certificates received.

 ### Headless authentication overview